Closed: Georgia passed a bill improving its Certificate of Need law, opening a possible pathway for Katie Chubb's birth center.

 Katie did everything by the book.
 She formed a board of directors for ABC, chose a location, and secured funding.
 She and her board obtained hospital transfer agreements from an ambulance company and a licensed physician who has admitting privileges at two local hospitals.

 Despite her diligence and an outpouring of community support, the plans were ultimately derailed by Georgia’s Certificate of Need (CON) program.
-The CON regulations require any new childbirth services to prove they’re needed and to secure transfer agreements directly with hospitals (rather than individual physicians).
+The CON regulations required any new childbirth services to prove they were needed and to secure transfer agreements directly with hospitals (rather than individual physicians).
 Never mind that federal law already requires hospitals to accept all patients in an emergency.

 But there’s a big catch.
 While the hospitals’ actual function in the CON process is as emergency backup, hospitals are also a direct competitor: They make money delivering babies, too.
 Georgia’s CON process allows competing hospitals to veto new entrants to the childbirth market—including the critically needed services ABC would provide.